traviszuleger/mysql-contexts/README.md

 customerCtx.getAll(null, null, null, ["Country"]);
 ```

-The above example builds the following command (not formatted to actual command that is sent):
+The above example builds the following MySQL statement (not formatted to actual command that is sent):

 ```sql
 SELECT DISTINCT Country
     FROM Customer;
 ```

+Here's another example where you would select multiple distinct properties:

 ```ts
 // -- get all countries and cities that Customers reside in  -- customerCtx.getAll(null, null, null, ["Country", "City"]);
 ```

-The above example builds the following command (not formatted to actual command that is sent):
+The above example builds the following MySQL statement (not formatted to actual command that is sent):

 ```sql
 SELECT DISTINCT Country